githubbydivya/AWS_S3_Enumerations/README.md

 # AWS_S3_Enumerations

 ## About
-A Python port of the original [lazys3](https://github.com/nahamsec/lazyrecon) tool to enumerate AWS S3 buckets using different permutations, originally created by [@NahamSec](https://github.com/nahamsec).
-It utilizes the `asyncio` and `aiohttp` libraries to handle multiple high concurrency requests with great efficiency.
+A Python Web based tool to enumerate AWS S3 buckets using different permutations

 ## Installation
 After cloning the repository and navigating to the created folder, simply run: